-- Any rural carrier whose route may be classified in more than one evaluated classification may elect the higher route classification if the following requirements are met: - (1) It must be demonstrated that the rural carrier's actual work hours will not exceed 2,080 during the guarantee period.
+- a.
+Any rural carrier whose route may be classified in more than one evaluated classification may elect the higher route classification if the following requirements are met: - (1) It must be demonstrated that the rural carrier's actual work hours will not exceed 2,080 during the guarantee period.
 Christmas overtime hours, if any, will increase this benchmark, provided that the hours in excess of 2,080 occur in the last pay period of the guarantee period.
-Such determination should be based on, but not limited to, the rural carrier's performance during the previous year; - (2) The rural carrier agrees in writing to use sufficient annual leave to assure that the total actual hours worked, with appropriate consideration of Christmas overtime, will not exceed the 2,080 annual guarantee; and - (3) The rural carrier must have a minimum of ten (10) years from the retirement computation date. - b.
-Reviews - National Count, Interim Adjustment, or Special Count beginning of the guarantee period the postmaster must arrange a meeting with each eligible rural carrier to discuss requirements for election of a higher classification for which the rural carrier may qualify.
-The commitment to use sufficient annual leave in order to qualify for a higher classification must be made in writing to give the postmaster assurance that the actual work hours will not exceed 2,080 hours during the guarantee period.
-The written commitment must be submitted with the appropriate forms at the time of a national count, interim adjustment, special count, or high option election.
+Such determination should be based on, but not limited to, the rural carrier's performance during the previous year; - (2) The rural carrier agrees in writing to use sufficient annual leave to assure that the total actual hours worked, with appropriate consideration of Christmas overtime, will not exceed the 2,080 annual guarantee; and b.
+Reviews

+(3) The rural carrier must have a minimum of ten (10) years from the retirement computation date.